 The volume of web accessibility lawsuits and settlement agreements exposes common themes that provide invaluable insight for online businesses to address website access ability and minimize legal risk.

-Consult with accessibility experts ADA Site Compliance to evaluate your website against WCAG standards to determine the necessary remediation to address barriers and test the site using assistive technology like screen readers to ensure the barriers are remediated.
+Consult with accessibility experts at ADA Site Compliance to evaluate your website against WCAG standards to determine the necessary remediation to address barriers and test the site using assistive technology like screen readers to ensure the barriers are remediated.

 Operationalize access with your company culture, and prioritize a top-down, multi-department approach throughout the company to build access.
 The goal is to improve usability for those who are disabled.
 A holistic digital accessibility approach that brings decision-makers and stakeholders together is the best means of operationalizing access.
 It is a long-term commitment.